 A \emph{normal series} for a group $G$ is a sequence $G = G_0 \rhd G_1 \rhd \ldots \rhd G_n = \{1_G\}$ of normal subgroups of $G$.
 We refer to $G_k / G_{k+1}$ as a \emph{quotient of consecutive terms}, and we call $G_0 / G_1$ the \emph{top quotient}.

-If $G$ is an abelian group, then its \emph{torsion subgroup} is the subgroup consisting of all elements of finite order. $G$ is called \emph{torsion-free} if every non-identity element in $G$ has infinite order.
+If $G$ is an abelian group, then its \emph{torsion subgroup} is the subgroup consisting of all elements of finite order. $G$ is called \emph{torsion} if it is equal to its torsion subgroup, and $G$ is called \emph{torsion-free} if its torsion subgroup is trivial.
 The \emph{$\Q$-rank} of $G$ (when $G$ is written additively) is the largest cardinality of a $\Z$-linearly independent subset, or equivalently the dimension of the $\Q$-vector space $\Q \otimes G$.

 If $P$ is a property of groups, then we will say that $G$ is \emph{locally} $P$ if every finitely generated subgroup of $G$ has property $P$, and we will say $G$ is \emph{virtually} $P$ if $G$ contains a finite-index subgroup with property $P$.